CorpusCallosum: fastsurfer_cc.py

 Note

-Module Overview: Detailed description of the pipeline, workflow, and analysis options.
+• Module Overview: Description of the pipeline, and the corpus callosum measures produced.

 python3 fastsurfer_cc.py --sd /path/to/fastsurfer/output --sid test-case --verbose